aaronights/aarond.me/src/pages/blog/human-life-is-better-now-than-it-ever-has-been.md

 Politics is a hostile issue that seems to dominate the headlines.
 The United States has a President that is reaching all time lows in so many areas.
 But people are speaking up and criticising!
 They are openly challenging and fighting what could be the most powerful man on the planet.
 It was barely a few centuries ago that speaking out against a King, Emperor or other powerful leader could result in torture or death.

 We are not there.
 Humanity still has such a long way to go to!
-While so many things are better now than ever, it doesn’t mean we have reached the ultimate goal state of these things.
+While so many things are better now than ever, it doesn't mean we have reached the ultimate goal state of these things.
 Plus, we face issues around climate change, substance abuse and sexual bigotry.

 But we are getting there.
 If someone states that the world has become a horrible and loveless place, insist they back it up with facts and statistics.